Creativity and inclusion at the Adventure Playground of Péri

 Hosting organisation : Terrain d'aventure du Péri

-Le Terrain d’Aventure du Péri (The Adventure Playground of Péri) has been created in 1977, thanks to the involvement of passionate people, parents and neighbors, for whom it was important to offer children a new space of freedom as an alternative to the technical progress and modernity they judged socially unfair.
+Le Terrain d’Aventure du Péri (The Adventure Playground of Péri) has been created in 1977, thanks to the involvement of passionate people, parents and neighbours, for whom it was important to offer children a new space of freedom as an alternative to the technical progress and modernity they judged socially unfair.

 The adventure playground is open to all young people, from 5 to 26 years old but most children are below 15.
 It is a place dedicated to self-development and community life, a place where children can learn and experiment without pressure.